These systems will transform how the Army fights and wins in the multi-domain battlespace.

 RF Armor includes mature EW capabilities in a compact, open-architecture system that can be used to support a variety of FVL platforms.

-“In addition to RF Armor, sensor and effector technologies using high-energy lasers will give FVL operators an advantage when dealing with asymmetric threats,” said Jeremy Carney, RI&S business development executive for Electronic Warfare Systems.
-“Electronic warfare and high energy laser technology will make FVL crews more effective against modern threats, maximizing both lethality and survivability.”
+“In addition to RF Armor, sensor and effector technologies using high-energy lasers could give FVL operators an advantage when dealing with asymmetric threats,” said Jeremy Carney, RI&S business development executive for Electronic Warfare Systems.
+“Electronic warfare and high-energy laser technologies equip aircrews to operate more effective against modern threats, maximizing both lethality and survivability.”

-“We have advanced capabilities that will help our customers survive and fight efficiently in the new multi-domain battlespace,” Sims said.
-“And we’re working with all stakeholders to help them understand what the art of the possible is out there for us and what we can bring to the fight.”
+“We have multiple advanced capabilities for FVL that could help the Army survive and fight efficiently in the new multi-domain battlespace,” Sims said.
+“And we’re working with all stakeholders to help them understand what the art of the possible is and what we will bring to the fight.”